Margarita Kolosov: 2025

-The next year, she competed at International tournament Gdynia Rhythmic Stars in Poland, taking 9th place in all-around and silver medal in ribbon final.
+The next year, she competed at the Gdynia Rhythmic Stars in Poland, taking 9th place in all-around and silver medal in ribbon final.
 In May, she and Varfolomeev were awarded the German Gymnastics Federation's Flatow Medal, which honors the memories of Alfred Flatow and Gustav Flatow, at the Turnfest Festival in Leipzig, Germany.

 Kolosov was selected to compete at the 2025 Summer World University Games along with her teammate Anastasia Simakova.
 This was the first time that Germany had sent a team of rhythmic gymnasts to the event.
 She took 15th place in the all-around due to many mistakes in her routines and was therefore not satisfied with the result.
 However, the next day, she won a historic gold medal in the ball final.

 In August, she took fourth place behind Viktoria Steinfeld at the 2025 German National Championships.
 In the apparatus finals, she won silver with hoop and bronze with ribbon.
 She was initially selected to represent Germany at the 2025 World Championships in Rio de Janeiro, but she was later replaced by Anastasia Simakova.

+2026

+Kolosov competed at the World Cup in Baku, where she placed 44th.
+She attributed her performance to not having competed internationally for some time.
+She intended to again compete at the Gydnia Rhythmic Stars in early May; however, she withdrew after injuring her ankle, which required she rest it for at least a week.
+In July, she took 4th place in the all-around at the German National championships.
+She also took 4th place in all the apparatus finals but ball, where she won the silver medal.